tymyrddin/blue-threats/source/docs/thm/zerologon.md

 1. The DC
 2. The Target Device (Also the DC, in our case)
-3. A Nonce (In our case 16 Bytes of Zero).
+3. A `Nonce` (In this case 16 Bytes of Zero).

 Step 2.
-The server receives the `NetrServerReqChallenge`, the server will then generate its own Nonce (This is called the `Server Challenge`), and will send the Server Challenge back.
+The server receives the `NetrServerReqChallenge`, the server will then generate its own `Nonce` (This is called the `Server Challenge`), and will send the Server Challenge back.

 Step 3.
 The client will compute its `NetLogon Credentials` with the `Server Challenge` provided.
 It uses the